sc19kyl/final_project/README.md

 # final_project

-Requirements : Ubuntu 20.0.4
+Requirements : Ubuntu 20.0.4 and ROS noetic.

-Please follow the meeting for the setup of the project and clone these files.
+Please follow the meeting video for the setup of the project and clone these files.

-Create a catkin workspace named catkin_ws in home directory:
+Create a catkin workspace named catkin_ws in home directory/

 Launch cmds:
 source ~/.bashrc
 catkin_make
 source ~/catkin_ws/source/devel/setup.bash